altocodenl/TODIS/readme.md

 The last point is best summarized by [Jack Rusher](https://jackrusher.com/strange-loop-2022/), when he reminds us that *the visual cortex exists*.
 This point is worth remembering: just using text to represent data is not always the best to represent that data; other graphical elements are **not** just handholding.
 And even some proper handholding can make a great difference.

 Despite interfaces being made of graphical elements besides text, they can still be represented with text or with zeroes and ones.
-For example, in modern web applications, all of the interface (with the exception of images) is made with text that represents graphics.
-Even icons can be written using [SVG](https://en.wikipedia.org/wiki/SVG), which is a textual format.
+For example, in modern web applications, all of the interface (with the exception of images) is created with text that represents graphical elements.
+Even icons are usually written using [SVG](https://en.wikipedia.org/wiki/SVG), which is a textual format.

 Now, what can users do with interfaces?
 If we go back to our original definition of a DIS, we remember it is a system that can do three things: communicate, store and transform data.
-Interfaces are not suitable for storing data, but indeed they are how users can both **see** data and **send** data.
+Interfaces are not suitable for storing data, but indeed they are how users can both **see** data and **send** data back to the system.

 Understanding it in terms of call and response, we can see the interface itself as a response.
 This response allows a user to *see* part of the data of the system.
 For non-interactive interfaces, that's all there is.
-But most interfaces also allow users to interact (that is, send data back) to the system.
-Therefore, these interfaces provide a way for users to *send calls* to the system.
+However, most interfaces also allow users to interact (that is, send data back) to the rest of the system.
+Therefore, these interfaces provide a way for users to *make calls* to the system.

 ```
 @ "draw interface"
 = "the interface goes here!"
 ```

 A very concrete example is an interface that displays a table and has a couple of buttons.
 The entire interface can be considered as a response to a call, just data that allows the user to see a part of the dataspace.
-When the user clicks on those buttons, the user is making further calls to the system.
+When the user clicks on one of the buttons, they are making further calls to the system.

 ```
 @ click "left button" : @ show "next page"
 ```

 In more abstract terms, an [interface](https://en.wikipedia.org/wiki/Interface_(computing)) is generally considered *a boundary between a DIS and a human*, over which they exchange information.
 In our framework, every call is a boundary between two parts of the system.
-If we consider a user to be part of the system it interacts with, then we lose no precision when we see every interaction as a call.
+If we consider a user to be part of the system it interacts with, we can then say that every interaction between the user and the rest of the system is a call.

 What is then an interface?
-We could say that the interface is the combination of a call and its response; whereas the sequence of calls that make the call possible are considered the implementation.
+We could say that the interface is the combination of a call and its response; whereas the sequence of calls that make the call possible are considered the *implementation*.

 ```
 implementation 1 "what transforms a call into a response"